aleshaleksey/fansys23/combat.md

 - [Base x CHA + Total MP dice count] MP.
 - [Base x CON + Total SP dice count] SP.

 A character can benefit from number of short rests per long rest no higher than its [Base].
 So a level 4 character can benefit from only 1 short rest per long rest, while a level 16 character can benefit from 4 short rests per long rest.
-This represents a higher level character having a deeper pool of reserves.
+This represents a higher level character having a deeper well of reserves to draw from.

 ### Long Rest